tom-draper/api-analytics/server/self-hosting/README.md

 ## Frontend Hosting

-Once up and running, self-hosted backend can be fully utilised and managed through `apianalytics.dev`, and this will ensure you always have the latest updates and improvements to the dashboard.
-The frontend can also be self-hosted by setting storing the URL of your backend service in the environment variable `SERVER_URL`, or manually changing the `SERVER_URL` held in `src/lib/consts.ts`.
+Once up and running, self-hosted backend can be fully utilised and managed through `apianalytics.dev`.
+This ensures you always have the latest updates and improvements to the dashboard.

+The frontend dashboard can also be self-hosted by setting the URL of your backend service as the `SERVER_URL` environment variable, or manually changing the `SERVER_URL` held in `src/lib/consts.ts`.
 The frontend can then be deploying with your favourite hosting provider.

+## Contributions

+Feel free to customise this project to your preference.
+Any feedback or improvements that can still generalise to most deployment environments is much appreciated.